airportyh/jspec/README.txt

 === Todo

-  * test ability to run specific suites only
   * evaluate under different context as not to replace any Jspec methods
   * add better banner
   * add spinner / loading stats